Spring Garden Revival

 Seasonal Fertilization Calendar & Weather Timing for Dighton’s Climate Zone 6b

-Dighton’s USDA Zone 6b climate requires careful timing of fertilizer applications:
+Dighton’s USDA Zone 6b climate requires careful seasonal timing for fertilizer applications:

 • Summer (July–August): Avoid applications during heat/drought